 1.Instant Pot Basmati Rice

 For preparing basmati rice with the Instant Pot, you have to rinse the rice with clean water 3 times and strain the water.
-Then add the rice into the inner pot and add water (1.25 cups for every cup of rice), oil and ¼ tsp salt.
+Then add the rice into the inner pot and add water (1.25 cups for every cup of rice), oil and ¼ teaspoon salt.

 Cook for 20 minutes on high pressure and open the lid after natural pressure release.
 This gets you steamed rice with a grainy texture.
 If you prefer a softer texture, cook another 2 more minutes.